-Generative Security Applications
+Generative Security Application Engineering

 Instructor: Wu-chang Feng

-Class: EB 325, T 4:40pm-8:30pm
+Class: EB 325, T 5:30pm-8:50pm

 Office hours: time

-Contact and discussion:
+Contact and discussion: TA:

 Resources

 Generative AI and Large Language Models (LLMs) are upending the practice of cybersecurity and have the potential to automate away many of the manual, time-consuming tasks in the field.
 This course explores the range of Generative AI systems that are available and examines their utility in a range of common cybersecurity tasks such as vulnerability discovery, reverse-engineering, threat intelligence analysis, code generation, command generation, configuration generation, phishing, and social engineering.
 Each week, students will utilize a variety of LLMs and LLM agents towards automatically addressing common problems in cybersecurity.
-Note that, the class consists of a large amount of in class exercises and presentations done each week.
-Attendance and class presentations will be mandatory.

 Schedule